 - UL listed power strips with circuit breakers

-Be sure to call your roommate ahead of time so that you don't bring two of everything.
+Be sure to call your roommate ahead of time so that you do not bring two of everything.

 Remember that these are only suggestions.
-If you don't need or use something on this list, don't bring it with you.
+If you do not need or use something on this list, do not bring it with you.

 THINGS TO LEAVE HOME

 - Pets (except fish in no more than a 10 gallon tank)